 Local Government

 Parks, roads, waste, water — your outdoor teams are spread across the municipality.
-Flare screens them all without coordinating a single clinic day.
+Flare lets them all send a skin check to the nominated clinician without coordinating a single clinic day.

 Why councils struggle with screening